-With your group, discuss how you might use the findings from your investigation to help you design your vehicle.
+With your group, discuss how you might use the findings from your investigation to help you design your Sprint vehicle.
 As before, remember there are a lot of variables to consider.
 The challenge from this investigation is to decide what type of body material and shape you want for your vehicle.
 As you plan, here are some things to consider:

-- Aerodynamic drag occurs on the underside of your vehicle also! - Most things that move through the air use smooth, 'slick' body surfaces.
-This is because smooth surfaces will slip through the air, causing less turbulence, than rough surfaces - The position of your fuel cell and tanking system can increase the vehicle's aerodynamic drag. - Think lightweight!
+- To be in compliance with the rules, your vehicle must have a closed body (no open wire frames) with sides large enough for a 3 centimeter square decal. - Aerodynamic drag occurs on the underside of your vehicle also! - Most things that move through the air use smooth, 'slick' body surfaces.
+This is because smooth surfaces will slip through the air, causing less turbulence, than rough surfaces - Tilting your photovoltaic panel to maximize its power output has a tradeoff.
+Although you will increase the power output of your panel, it will increase the vehicle's aerodynamic drag. - Think lightweight!
 If attached smoothly, thin materials such as paper or cellophane can be an effective body.